jeffdapaz/VisualChatGPTStudio/README.md

 - If you find any bugs or unexpected behavior, please leave a comment so I can provide a fix.

 ## Release Notes

+### 1.11.0

+- Added the new command "Add Summary For Entire Class".
+- Added the gpt-3.5-turbo-16k model for the Turbo Chat Window.
+- Added the "Base API" option.

 ### 1.10.0